Elbe: Navigation

 The Elbe has always been navigable by commercial vessels, and provides important trade links as far inland as Prague.
 The river is linked by canals (Elbe Lateral Canal, Elbe-Havel Canal, Mittellandkanal) to the industrial areas of Germany and to Berlin.
 The Elbe-Lübeck Canal links the Elbe to the Baltic Sea, as does the Kiel Canal, whose western entrance is near the mouth of the Elbe.
 The Elbe-Weser Shipping Channel connects the Elbe with the Weser.

-By the Treaty of Versailles the navigation on the Elbe became subject to the International Commission of the Elbe, seated in Dresden.
+By the Treaty of Versailles, the navigation on the Elbe became subject to the International Commission of the Elbe, seated in Dresden.
+The commission was staffed with two representatives of Czechoslovakia and one representative of Anhalt, Belgium, France, Hamburg, Italy, Prussia, Saxony, and the United Kingdom each, with Czechoslovakia and the German states being those, whose territory was crossed by the Elbe and thus competent for maintaining navigation installations.
 The statute of the commission was signed in Dresden on 22 February 1922.
-Following articles 363 and 364 of the Treaty of Versailles, Czechoslovakia was entitled to lease its own harbour basin, Moldauhafen in Hamburg.
-The contract of lease with Germany, and supervised by the United Kingdom, was signed on 14 February 1929, ending in 2028.
-Since 1993 the Czech Republic holds the former Czechoslovak legal position.
+Following articles 363 and 364 of the Treaty of Versailles, Czechoslovakia was entitled to lease its own harbor basin, Moldauhafen in Hamburg.
+The lease contract with Germany, supervised by the United Kingdom, was signed on 14 February 1929 and ended in 2028.
+Since 1993, the Czech Republic has held the former Czechoslovak legal position.

-Before Germany was reunited, waterway transport in Western Germany was hindered by the fact that inland navigation to Hamburg had to pass through the German Democratic Republic.
+Before Germany was reunited, waterway transport in Western Germany was hindered because inland navigation to Hamburg had to pass through the German Democratic Republic.
 The Elbe-Seitenkanal (Elbe Lateral Canal) was built between the West German section of the Mittellandkanal and the Lower Elbe to restore this connection.
-When the two nations were reunited, works were begun to improve and restore the original links: the Magdeburg Water Bridge now allows large barges to cross the Elbe without having to enter the river.
+When the two nations were reunited, work began to improve and restore the original links: the Magdeburg Water Bridge now allows large barges to cross the Elbe without entering the river.
 The often low water levels of the Elbe no longer hinder navigation to Berlin.